 After Chrome, Safari is the second most popular browser with 18% of the total browser market share worldwide.
 Naturally, QAs prefer to test their web-applications using Safari Emulator in order to cater to Safari users.
 Do note that this is not the same as testing on real devices, with Safari browsers installed in them.

 Safari Emulators mimic the functionality of an original Safari browser.
 However, they can not provide accurate test results as they act as virtual machines and run slower as compared to the actual Safari Browser.
 In some cases, teams cannot mimic some interactions or exact CSS support.
 As a result, an end-user might face a bug that remained unexplored while testing on emulators.

 It is highly recommended for teams to test their sites on real Safari browsers that are installed on real mobile or desktop devices.
 Doing this ensures that teams are leaving no stone unturned to deliver the best possible user experience.

 Try Safari testing on Real devices now!

-BrowserStack provides instant access to real devices with pre-installed Safari versions for extensive browser testing on Safari.
+BrowserStack provides instant access to real devices with pre-installed Safari versions for extensive browser testing on the latest and older versions of Safari.
 Developers and QA testers can now test on multiple versions, from Safari 4 to Safari 12.1.
 Teams can also automate their tests and integrate with CI/CD tools like CircleCI, TeamCity, Jenkins using our plugins.

 Yes, by logging into BrowserStack one can easily choose to test different versions of the Safari browser on various versions of Windows operating system right from Windows XP to Windows 10.
 For example, one can easily test for Safari version 4 on Windows XP.